Library sort

 Compared to basic insertion sort, the drawback of library sort is that it requires extra space for the gaps.
-The amount and distribution of that space would be implementation dependent.
+The amount and distribution of that space would depend on implementation.
 In the paper the size of the needed array is (1 + ε)n, but with no further recommendations on how to choose ε.
 Moreover, it is neither adaptive nor stable.
-In order to warrant the with-high-probability time bounds, it requires to randomly permute the input, what changes the relative order of equal elements and shuffles any presorted input.
-Also, the algorithm uses binary search to find the insertion point for each element, which does not take profit of presorted input.
+In order to warrant the high-probability time bounds, it must randomly permute the input, which changes the relative order of equal elements and shuffles any presorted input.
+Also, the algorithm uses binary search to find the insertion point for each element, which does not take advantage of presorted input.

 Another drawback is that it cannot be run as an online algorithm, because it is not possible to randomly shuffle the input.
 If used without this shuffling, it could easily degenerate into quadratic behaviour.

 One weakness of insertion sort is that it may require a high number of swap operations and be costly if memory write is expensive.
-Library sort may improve that somewhat in the insertion step, as fewer elements need to move to make room, but is also adding an extra cost in the rebalancing step.
-In addition, locality of reference will be poor compared to mergesort as each insertion from a random data set may access memory that is no longer in cache, especially with large data sets.
+Library sort may improve that somewhat in the insertion step, as fewer elements need to move to make room, but also adds an extra cost in the rebalancing step.
+In addition, locality of reference will be poor compared to mergesort, as each insertion from a random data set may access memory that is no longer in cache, especially with large data sets.